Senate still working on immigration deal

 “This might be one of the most difficult things we have ever had to work through, but we all know that so much, so much hangs on our success,” Schumer added.

-Even if the Senate can get something passed, the House already left for their holiday break and there’s no sign they’re willing to return before January.
+Even if the Senate can get something passed, the House already left for its holiday break and there’s no sign they’re willing to return before January.

 The Biden administration says funding for Ukraine will run out soon, and warns if Congress doesn’t approve more aid, it will deeply damage the war effort.